Section 15: Non-Resident Violator Compact (NRVC)

 3. If I receive an NRVC, what do I need to do to lift the revocation on my record?

 You will need to provide proof of payment for the out-of-state citation in the form of a receipt from the court, a copy of the money order or cashier's check that was used to pay the citation, or a copy of the front and back of a cancelled check.
-Please allow up to 21 business days for processing.
-Visit the Reinstating Your Driver License page, to find ways to submit your compliance.
+Allow up to 21 business days for processing.
+If you complied with the court through an alternate method, such as time served, the out-of-state court must then fax a letter on court letterhead stating that to (512) 424-5809.

 4. How long will it take for my compliance to process?